nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/index.rst

-using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali and alkaline earth metal atoms.
+using object-oriented programming (OOP) to make modular, reusable and extendable collection of routines and data for performing useful calculations of single atom and two-atom properties, like level diagrams, interactions and transition strengths for alkali and divalent atoms.

 Contents
 ========